mannu1392004/mannu1392004/README.md

 👀 I’m interested in full-stack development, mobile app development, and cloud technologies.

-🌱 I’m currently learning more about AI and enhancing my skills in cybersecurity and ethical hacking.
+🌱 I’m currently learning more about Iot

 💞️ I’m looking to collaborate on innovative projects involving machine learning, app development, and IoT.